top of page

 For the first time, I was able to witness the greatness of the power that can be created by people connecting with each other.

-The previous owner who entrusted this house to us saying 'for the young ones to come'.
+The previous owner entrusted this house to us saying 'for the young ones to come'.

-We also received support from many people who gave us unused furniture, bedding, appliances, and decorations, saying, “Use it.
+We also received support from many people who gave us unwanted furniture, bedding, appliances, and decorations, saying, “Use it"!

 This is one artwork that was completed with the thoughts and support of many people.